Vitamin D, Calcium, and Bone Health

 - Are a post-menopausal woman

-- Eat few or no dairy products
+- Eat few or no dairy products or leafy green vegetables

 - Have a digestive disease that interferes with nutrient absorption